Eastern and African Cold Storage Supply Company: Formation

 The Company was formed in 1903 with a starting market capitalisation of £75,000 and a 42 year lease from the Government of South Australia on a parcel of land 20,000 square miles in size.
 This was the Arafura property which was a consolidation of two previous pastoral leases known as the Florida and Wongalara stations.
 The company also purchased the adjoining Elsey, Hodgson Downs and Wollogorang cattle stations.
 This land was exempt from normal rental fees and stock regulations.
 There was a board of directors both in London and in South Australia which included prominent colonists such as Sir John Cockburn and William Acton Adams.

 Patrols to shoot Aboriginal people

 During its existence, the Company employed two gangs of up to fourteen people each to patrol and shoot resident Aboriginal people living on the Company's property.
-George Conway, was hired to head one of these patrols in 1905-06 where he and his group shot dozens of Aboriginal people.
+George Conway, was hired to head one of these patrols in 1905-06 when he and his group shot dozens of Aboriginal people.